If you’re an SEO, you know that it’s almost impossible to get backlinks on these types of high domain authority websites:

 The Spotlight Outreach Angle

-The beauty of this method is that the main target prospects are giant authorities.
+The beauty of this method is that the main target prospects are giant authorities with really high domain authorities.

 Sites like large organizations, official leagues, career sites, job boards, edu sites, etc.